solana-labs/solana/docs/src/quickstart/local.md

 ---
-title: "C/C++ Quickstart Guide"
+title: "Local Development Quickstart"
-description: "This quickstart guide will demonstrate how to quickly setup, build, and deploy your first C/C++ based Solana program to the blockchain."
+description: "This quickstart guide will demonstrate how to quickly install and setup your local development environment."
-keywords: "c lang, cpp, c plus plus, program, tutorial, intro to solana development, blockchain developer, blockchain tutorial, web3 developer"
+keywords: "rust, cargo, toml, program, tutorial, intro to solana development, blockchain developer, blockchain tutorial, web3 developer"
 ---

-This quickstart guide will demonstrate how to quickly setup, build, and deploy your first C based Solana program to the blockchain.
+This quickstart guide will demonstrate how to quickly install and setup your local development environment, getting you ready to start developing and deploying Solana programs to the blockchain.

 ## What you will learn

-- How to install the Solana CLI
+- How to install the Solana CLI locally
 - How to setup a localhost Solana cluster/validator
 - How to create a Solana wallet for developing
-- How to program a basic Solana program in C
-- How to build and deploy a Solana Rust program
+- How to airdrop SOL tokens for your wallet

 ## Install the Solana CLI